VT-Evia/content-discipline/stage3/activity.md

 ### Creating Content

 Once the students have the code structure for each entry in their project, they need to conduct research for the actual content.
 Then, they will use the HTML template files to create consistent entries with effective content that satisfies their users' information needs.

-### Assembling the website

-Students should use GitHub (we recommend using the github.dev editor inside GitHub) to customize their websites by creating a GitHub repository named in a way relevant to their site’s topic.
-The [resources](resources.md) page for this stage includes tutorials for GitHub and GitHub Pages that will be essential for this assignment.

 ---